2.6 PWD’s Role in Philadelphia’s Development Process

 Department of Planning and Development

-The Department of Planning and Development facilitates the Developer Services Program, which helps large real estate projects connect to key City departments through Developer Services Committee Meetings.
+The Department of Planning and Development facilitates the Division of Development Services, which helps large real estate projects connect to key City departments through Developer Services Committee Meetings.
 The applicant can contact the Department of Planning and Development to convene a meeting of the committee.
-A representative from Projects Control will serve as the PWD chair during these meetings.
+A representative from PWD Private Development Services will attend these meetings.

 Office of Property Assessment